Vertical Federated Learning: Concepts, Advances and Challenges: Data Valuation and Fairness

 \subsection{Explainability}

-In fields that are highly regulated, such as financial and medical fields, to make the trained VFL model explainable to authorities and compliance is of paramount importance.
+In fields that are highly regulated, such as financial and medical fields, making the trained VFL model explainable to authorities and compliance is of paramount importance.
 Currently, only a limited amount of works are proposed to address explainability of VFL.
-For example, \cite{chen2022evfl} proposed an explainable VFL framework using credibility assessment and counterfactual analysis. \cite{zheng2020vertical} designed a VFL scheme for interpretable scorecard in credit scoring. \cite{kang2022prada} proposed a feature grouping method that converts original features with low explainability into explainable feature groups to enhance the explainability of VFL prediction models.
+For example, \cite{chen2022evfl} proposed an explainable VFL framework using credibility assessment and counterfactual analysis {to control data quality and explain counterfactual instances}. \cite{zheng2020vertical} designed a VFL scheme {based on logistic regression with bounded constraints} for interpretable scorecards in credit scoring. \cite{kang2022prada} proposed a feature grouping method that converts original features with low explainability into explainable feature groups to enhance the explainability of VFL prediction models.
 While designing VFL with explainability is an important research topic, how to reconcile privacy preserving and explainability in VFL is also a crucial research direction because the two objectives may contradict each other.